yanjia1777/tp/docs/DeveloperGuide.md

 - At least one field must be specified.
 If the user prefers, additional tags can be added for greater specificity.
 The fields can be specified in any order.

-**Test case 1: Editing an existing recurring item with all fields specified.**
+**Test case 1: Editing an existing recurring Entry with all fields specified.**

 **Usage:**